ismaelmosquera/ismaelmosquera.github.io/readme.md

     Ismael Mosquera Rivera has a degree in Computer Science by Pompeu Fabra University; Barcelona - Spain.
-    He is, currently, interesting in Audio and MIDI programming.
+    He is, currently, interesting in Numerical Analysis, Audio and MIDI programming,.

-You can e-mail me at: ismael.mosquera@gmail.com
+You can e-mail me at:
+ismael.mosquera@gmail.com